 Grove Farm Bon Odori Festival at Puhi Park.
 Bring your ʻohana and join in celebrating Obon Season to honor our ancestors and perpetuate culture.
 Bring a chair or mat and prepare to dance the night away!
 More info: Grove Farm Bon Odori

-Maui Obon Festival
+Maui County Obon Festivals

 Oʻahu Obon Festivals